-A typical treatment session last approximately 30 minutes, but sometime up to an hour of treatment is required for more extensive veins.
+A typical treatment session lasts approximately 30 minutes, but sometimes up to an hour of treatment is required for more extensive veins.
 It is not unusual to require more than one treatment session to get the desired results, particularly for more extensive leg veins.
 Our Vein Specialist will give you an estimate of the treatment length and the number of treatments required after examining your legs.

 Why Choose Austin Varicose Vein & Spider Vein Specialists?

 Our name says it all.
 When you are seeking out vein treatments, the most important aspect of choosing a vein center is the level of training and experience of the physicians and staff.
 At Austin Varicose Vein & Spider Vein Specialists, our physician is a board-certified Vein Specialist and Vascular Surgeon with over 17 years of medical experience.
 He performed a dedicated residency and fellowship in Vascular & Vein Diseases in which he focused on the most modern cosmetic vein treatments.
 He performed his surgical training in Vein Diseases at the prestigious Baylor University Medical Center and Baylor Heart and Vascular Hospital.
 Dr. Gotvald has performed thousands of vein treatments.
 And every patient that walks into our vein center is evaluated and treated by Dr. Gotvald one-on-one.